ThomasCREPINGE/resumefr/index.md

 ### 2021
 **Self-learning on Codecademy**

-- Statistics with Python
+-Statistics with Python

-- Basics in Machine Learning
+-Basics in Machine Learning

-- Introduction with Django
+-Introduction with Django

-- Deep-learning with Tensorflows
+-Deep-learning with Tensorflows

 ## Hobbies